 Additionally, Medicare Supplement Plan N pays for skilled nursing facility care and the Medicare Part A deductible for hospitalization.

-There are some things Medigap Plan N will not cover.
-It does not cover the Medicare Part B deductible or excess charges.
-Excess charges are the difference in cost between what a health provider charges for a medical service and the Medicare-approved amount.
-It also will not cover the copay or coinsurance for doctor’s office and emergency room visits.
+Medigap Plan N does not cover the Medicare Part B deductible or excess charges, which are the difference in cost between what a health provider charges for a medical service and the Medicare-approved amount.
+Medicare Plan N will not cover the copay or coinsurance for doctor’s office and emergency room visits.

 - Issue-age-rated: the premium is based on the age you are at the time of purchase.
 Therefore, it costs less for people who buy at a younger age.
 The price cannot increase after the issue date due to age.